iamshishirgaire/IOE-Syllabus-Data/faculties/architecture/2sem/building_materials_i.md

-## Syllabus - Building Materials I

-**Course Objective:**

-To gain knowledge of different building materials, develop an understanding of their properties, quality, uses, and testing methods to determine their characteristics.

-### Topics:

 1. **Introduction (1 hour)**
     - Building Materials & their importance in architecture and engineering.
     - Objective of Building material study.